 And it’s not just Amazon.
 Prime Day sees an influx in the number of online shoppers.
-Prime Day has shown to create a positive halo impact on its other online retailers too.
-Pay attention to e-platforms like eBay and Walmart to capitalize on customers looking out for products they missed out during the Prime Day sales.
+Prime Day has been shown to create a positive halo impact on its other online retailers too.
+Pay attention to e-platforms like eBay and Walmart to capitalize on customers looking out for products they missed out on during the Prime Day sales.

 Consumers will be on a hunt.
 They will want to compare prices, get better deals, and offers.